Port Campbell Town Centre Project

 - Al fresco dining on the foreshore

-- Fisho and surfer’s carpark remains the same, with a new lookout overlooking the bowl
+- Fisho and surfer’s carpark remains the same

 - New street furniture and bike racks